 Apache CouchDB Cluster Default Cookie Remote OS Command Injection Exploit

-A default erlang cluster node cookie in Apache CouchDB allows attackers to access, gain admin privileges and execute system commands with couchdb user privileges.
+This module exploits a default erlang cluster node cookie vulnerability to deploy an agent in Apache CouchDB that will run with couchdb user privileges.

 Exploits / OS Command Injection / Known Vulnerabilities